cedudley18/dataviz_finaltopic/updates.md

   I added the final season of data and was able to clean up the errors with my Shiny.
 Now thinking about making my plot interactive.

+MH: It's probably a little late for this to be worth it, but you should be able to do what you're doing with the year data sets a bit more programatically with `purrr`.
+Using `map()` from `purrr` would allow you to read in the year data sets at the same time, perform a set of functions on those data sets, and then combine them at the end.